 The roster of O’Kelly Isley Jr, Ernie (Lead Guitar), Ronald (Lead Vocals), Marvin (Bass) and Rudolph Isley, along with brother-in-law Chris Jasper (Keyboards) were all about hit albums.
 31 albums in total, with standouts starting with 3+3 (2 Million Sold), Live it Up (Gold) and The Heat Is On (Double Platinum), plus Harvest for the World, Go For Your Guns, Showdown and Winner Take All (all Gold or Platinum).

 Their last hit LP was 1983’s Between the Sheets.
-Afterwards the group splintered into various touring incarnations; solo attempts and smaller configurations, such as the short-lived, Isley-Jasper-Isley, but members remain musically active to this day.
+Afterward, the group splintered into various touring incarnations, solo attempts and smaller configurations, such as the short-lived, Isley-Jasper-Isley, but members remain musically active to this day.